nilsojc/automategameday/README.md

 ## ☁️ 30 Days DevOps Challenge -   ☁️

-This is part of the final project of the Multicloud, Devops and AI Challenge!
+This is the 8th project for the 30 days DevOps All Star Challenge!

 In this project I